 Could you be an education mental health practitioner?

-Training for a new role to support mental health in schools and colleges gets underway in January 2019.
+Training for the next cohort of new roles to support mental health in schools and colleges is underway, and future programmes will start in September 2020 and January 2021.

-As part of mental health support teams, education mental health practitioners will work in both education and healthcare settings to support children and young people with mental ill health.
-The new roles support the Government's priority of increasing access to and availability of mental health and wellbeing support for children and young people.
+As part of the development of mental health support teams, new education mental health practitioners (EMHPs) will work across education and healthcare settings to provide early intervention mental health support for children and young people in schools and colleges.
+These new roles support the Government's priority of increasing access to and availability of mental health and wellbeing support for children and young people.
+The first intakes of training proved very successful.

 The year-long course

-Successful candidates will be offered a one-year full time education programme through a combination of study with a local university and supervised practice learning, gaining knowledge and experience of both education and mental health services.
+Successful candidates are being offered a 12 month full-time education programme through a combination of study at university and supervised practice learning experience, gaining knowledge and understanding across both education and mental health services.

-Trainees will be supervised and supported to gain the necessary skills and abilities to deliver high-quality, evidence-based early interventions for children and young people experiencing mental health problems within their educational setting, referring them to specialist support as necessary.
+Trainees will be supervised and supported to gain the necessary skills and abilities to deliver high-quality, evidence-based early interventions for children and young people experiencing mental health problems within their educational setting, and referring on to specialist support as necessary.

-The training will be funded initially at the equivalent of Agenda for Change Band 4 and you'll gain academic credit at postgraduate diploma level.
-Once you've successfully completed the training, you'll be qualified as an Education mental health practitioner and guaranteed a job on Agenda for Change Band 5.
+The training will be funded at the equivalent of Agenda for Change Band 4 and candidates will gain academic credit at postgraduate level.
+Once they've successfully completed the training, they'll be:

 The course will be divided into six modules so that candidates develop skills and knowledge in areas such as: